trailofbits/testing-handbook/content/docs/languages/rust/10-security-overview.md

 You can read more about integer overflows in [RFC 560](https://github.com/rust-lang/rfcs/blob/ae1394021c001cae2bcdfe3d7f3098dc9e3fbd27/text/0560-integer-overflow.md) and the blog post ["Myths and Legends about Integer Overflow in Rust"](https://huonw.github.io/blog/2016/04/myths-and-legends-about-integer-overflow-in-rust/).

-Widthness and signedness overflows can occur when converting between numeric types.
+Width and signedness overflows can occur when converting between numeric types.
 Thanks to Rust’s lack of implicit conversions, unexpected overflows are easy to deal with, using one of the following:

 * A [checked conversion](https://doc.rust-lang.org/std/convert/trait.TryFrom.html) with overflows handled explicitly (e.g., with a panic)
 * An [`as` cast](https://doc.rust-lang.org/rust-by-example/types/cast.html) that may result in a wrap-over (but is always well defined, [unlike in C](https://stackoverflow.com/questions/16188263/is-signed-integer-overflow-still-undefined-behavior-in-c))